tdegueul/ale-compiler-benchmarks/README.md

 Each benchmark executes the test 500 times with 50 warmups executions.

 ## Running the tests
-1. Following the Ale installation steps: https://github.com/manuelleduc/ale-compiler#installation
+1. Follow the Ale installation steps: https://github.com/manuelleduc/ale-compiler#installation
-2. Loading the content of the project into the Language workbench workspace
+2. Load the content of the project into the Language workbench workspace
-3. Executing the unit tests provided in the test project of each implementation.
+3. Execute the unit tests provided in the test project of each implementation.